 Make sure you vacuum regularly, using a vacuum cleaner that's great at whisking away pet hair.

-- Cylinder or upright - Cylinder vacuum cleaners are useful for stairs and hard-to-reach places, but many struggle with pet hair.
-Uprights cover large areas of floor more easily, but the brush bar in the floorhead can get tangled easily.
+- Cylinder or upright – Cylinder models are useful for stairs and hard-to-reach places, but many struggle with pet hair.
+Uprights cover large areas of floor more easily, but the brush bar in the floor head can get tangled easily.

-- Cordless or corded - A cordless vacuum might make quick clear-ups more easy, especially if you opt for one that converts into a handheld.
+- Cordless or corded – A cordless vacuum might make quick clear-ups easier, especially if you opt for one that converts into a handheld vac.

 - Bagged or bagless – Bagged vacuum cleaners can protect you from contact with pet dander, but you’ll have the ongoing cost of replacement bags.

 - Extra tools – Some come with extra nozzles and tools, which can be good for pet hair.
 Mini turbo tools with a rotating brush bar can help by picking up fluff in places where you can’t use the main floor head, such as sofas or stairs.

 We run our vacuum cleaners through a specific pet-hair test.
 Some, including ones that are great in other respects, really struggle with pet hair, leaving you going over the same spot again and again.

 Equally, some that are specially designed for pet hair are less effective than all-round models.